-Making Birthdays Sweeter For Children Living in Homeless Shelters
+Making Birthdays Sweeter For Children in Homeless Shelters and Foster Care

 At 14, when I started high school, I wanted to set some new goals for myself.
 Working hard to get good grades and challenging myself in new ways were my priorities.
 My mother always encouraged me and my two older brothers to get involved in a community-related service that would provide us with opportunities to help others who are experiencing difficulties in life.
 I knew this was not only a great opportunity to get involved in something meaningful but a way to break out of my comfort zone.
 I chose to use my love for baking to celebrate the birthdays of children living in homeless shelters.